fredcallaway/grade.py/README.md

-# CS1110 private grading repository

-For the development of grading scripts.

 # grade.py
 grade.py is a testing framework that aids in grading python assignments. grade.py gracefully handles exceptions and offers error carried forward support.